 With so many built through the eighties Ferraris last V12 production car went through a stage when they were serious bargains.
 This has since declined and values are increasing as the Testarossa is starting to reach its full potential.

 The eighties was a time for innovation for most manufacturers in the car industry.
 It was very much a time for change as car buyers demanded more with competition running high.
 As cars became more than just transport.
 New technology started to make its way into the world of car manufacturing and the results are now time honored classics.

 Vauxhall’s Cavalier in Mk II form came along in the early eighties as a breath of fresh air in the Family car stakes.
-A completely redesign look for the eighties and class leading in fuel economy, its future looked bright.
+With a complete redesign look for the eighties and class leading in fuel economy, it’s future looked bright.
 By 1982 Vauxhall and Ford were in a two horse race when it came to this sector of the market.
 In fact the Cavalier topped 100,000 sales in 1982 compared to just 40,000 the year before.

 The Cavaliers success was aided by the demise of the Cortina initially.
 Then the introduction of Ford’s new Sierra model which was met with some bad press over its modern styling not to the taste of many of the buying public.

 MERCEDES BENZ SL

 The ‘Sports Light’ model has been in the Mercedes Benz line up since the fifties.
 Although the Pagoda version was now history, no major styling changes were made in the early eighties to their excellent roadster.
 Although under the skin came plenty of modern improvements to stay in line for the decade.